-- Management and administration of the Village; - Maintenance and repair of the common areas of the Village; - Maintenance and repair of units in the Village subject to the Resident's obligation to repair and maintain the Resident's unit (in accordance with the terms of the Residence Contract); - Provision for Village transport (if any); - Day-to-day maintenance of village gardens and facilities; - Control and eradication of pests in the common property; and - Payment of property costs including rates, water, insurance and waste management.

-7.2 Are optional
+- Management and administration of the Village; - Maintenance and repair of the common areas of the Village; - Maintenance and repair of units in the Village subject to the Resident's obligation to repair and maintain the Resident's unit (in accordance with the terms of the Residence Contract): - Provision of Village transport (if any); - Control and eradication of pests in the common property; and - Payment of property costs including rates, water, insurance and waste management. - 7.2 Are optional personal services provided or made available to residents on a user-pays basis?

-personal services

-provided or made

-available to residents

-on a user-pays basis?

-The Operator anticipates that some personal services such as emergency call services, visiting beauty or health service providers may be available at some time on a user pays basis.
+The Operator anticipates that some emergency call services in villas, visiting beauty or health service providers may be available at some time on a user pays basis.